Earth Notes: On the Zoom H1n "Handy" Field Recorder: ReviewUpdated 2022-09-18.

 2020-12-18: Zoom (Not That One)

-I think that I still have somewhere my previous attempt to put together a no-moving-parts field audio recorder and mic, USB connected, many years ago.
-Not very successful.
+I still have somewhere my previous unsuccessful attempt to put together a no-moving-parts field audio recorder and mic, USB connected, many years ago.
 What audio I have collected in the field has often been with a camera, sometimes in combination with video or stills.

 For the EOU Earth Notes podcast I upped my game significantly with the Blue Yeti mic and 16-bit 48ksps stereo recording.

 And then I got to borrow an Olympus LS-P4 field recorder (thanks Deniz): Diarycast - Conscious Uncouping - Travel.
 That showed my what could be done with a good, compact device.
 (And I haven't filled its 8GB internal storage yet, five months later!)

-Lockdown notwithstanding, the Olympus loan wasn't meant to be a long one.
-And after months of reasonable use, I think I will have a continuing requirement for more of the same.
+Lockdown notwithstanding, the Olympus loan was not intended to be a long one.
+After months of reasonable use, I think I will want more of the same!

 On I ordered from Amazon for £82.10 (ex-VAT) a Zoom H1n/UK Handy Recorder, and for £9.45 (ex-VAT) a YOUSHARES Zoom H1n Recorder Foam & Furry Indoor/Outdoor Windscreen Muff, Pop Filter/Wind Cover Shield Fits Zoom H1n & H1.

 Postage was free, the order total was £91.55 including VAT, and delivery was on .

 I am using an 8GB micro-SD card that I have to hand.
-The H1n didn't understand what was on it (a RPi image probably!) and offered to format it, which seems to have worked.
+The H1n did not understand what was on it (a RPi image probably!) and offered to format it, which seems to have worked.
 The internal store is very limited.

-A pair of alkaline AAA cells is supplied with the Zoom, but I have some NiMH rechargeables on their way.
-(The Zoom will accommodate alkaline, NiMH and lithium cells.)
+A pair of alkaline AAA cells is supplied with the Zoom.
+I also have some NiMH rechargeables on their way.
+(The Zoom works with alkaline, NiMH and lithium cells.)

 (For reference, the Olympus LS-P4 was (when I bought the H1n) readily available for ~£140 including VAT and postage.)

 2020-12-21: Initial Impressions

-Total seems to have been a busy day, so not much time to do much after the H1n arrived early afternoon.
+Today has been a busy day.
+So not much time to do much after the H1n arrived early afternoon.